 Sepsis is a medical emergency and treatment needs to be started as soon as possible.
 Always seek urgent medical advice or get straight to hospital if you think you or someone close to you may have sepsis.

 - If you develop sepsis you can become severely ill.
-You will need to be admitted to hospital and will probably need to be admitted to an intensive care unit.
+You will need to be admitted to hospital and may need to be admitted to an intensive care unit.

-- You may require oxygen through a tube in the windpipe.
+- You may require oxygen to support your breathing.

 The outlook for sepsis can be good if it is diagnosed and treated early.
 However, without early treatment, between 10 and 50 people out of 100 will die, depending on the severity of sepsis.
 Older people tend to fare less well, especially if they have a long-term illness like diabetes or heart disease.